Vaishnav-Sabari-Girish/rust_bangalore_december_2025/presentation.md

 # My personal project (Using `mousefood`, `ratatui` and `std`)

-I am currently working on **AlertAngel**, a elderly monitoring system.
+I am currently working on **AlertAngel**, a monitoring system for Elderly people.

 It uses the following tech stack :